rosmo/portfolio/README.md

 # Solutions portfolio

 I've built several open sourced solutions.
-Have a look at what I've built and see if there's anything that would work for you or your organization.
+Have a look at what I've created and see if there's anything that would work for you or your organization.

 ## Google Cloud Platform solutions